chrismalek/plantuml-library/library/test.md

 rectangle "Test Rectangle"

 rectangle "Outer Rectangle" {
-  rectangle "Rectangle"
+  rectangle "Rectangle" as rect1 rectangle "2nd rectange" as rect2
-  rectangle "2nd rectange"
+  rect1 --> rect2: Here is some
 }
 package "hello" as pack {